alelievr/Modern-Rendering-Introduction/TriangleIntersection.md

 $$v = pc \cdot (lineDirection \times pa)$$
 $$w = pa \cdot (lineDirection \times pb)$$

-In the second line, we can change the order of the operands to perform the cross product between the line direction and pc, exactly the in the first line which allows us to share the calculation.
+In the second line, we can change the order of the operands to perform the cross product between the line direction and pc, exactly the first line which allows us to share the calculation.

 $$pb \cdot (lineDirection \times pa) = - pa \cdot (lineDirection \times pc)$$

-We can the rewrite the core loop of the algorithm like so:
+We can rewrite the core loop of the algorithm like so:

 ```c
 float3 m = cross(lineDirection, pc);